devvishalshukla/github-finder/README.md

 <p> Have used Github api https://api.github.com/users/username to fetch user's information and then display it to the user. </p>

 To use this web app (github-finder) first generate a CLIENT_ID and CLIENT_SECRET and paste it in main.js file.
-Inorder to make it working.
+To make it working.

 To generate CLIENT_ID and CLIENT_SECRET
 1. click on your avatar on top right corner and visit setting